Sandro Mencucci: Philosophy

-During his thirteen-year tenure as CEO at ACF Fiorentina, Mencucci implemented the vision of Della Valle family, the "Fiorentina Model", which emphasized economic equilibrium, technical competence, investment in the youth sector and the promotion of a positive sports culture formally implemented in 2007 as a "fair play culture" making Fiorentina a model Club for the Italian League and for the world.
+During his seventeen-year tenure as CEO at ACF Fiorentina, Mencucci implemented the vision of Della Valle family, the "Fiorentina Model", which emphasized economic equilibrium, technical competence, investment in the youth sector and the promotion of a positive sports culture formally implemented in 2007 as a "fair play culture" making Fiorentina a model Club for the Italian League and for the world.
 The principal objective is to promote Fair Play, the value of playing sports with respect for the adversary and fans.
 Mencucci led the club from its initial insertion into Serie C2, Italian fourth division, to its promotion back to Serie A in 2004.
 The club qualified for three consecutive years for the UEFA Europa League and has held one of the top four positions in the Italian Serie A league for the last three consecutive seasons.
 The club also qualified for the 2008–09 UEFA Champions League and again in 2009–10, where they were eliminated in the round of 16 by Bayern Munich, but recorded wins home and away, over Liverpool in the group stages.
 During the summer of 2014, Mencucci led the club in the 2014 Copa EuroAmericana and in the summer of 2015, Fiorentina participated in the 2015 International Champions Cup.

 Mencucci implemented the Della Valle initiative and became the first Serie A club to financially sustain a non-profit association, Save the Children.
 Since 2009, Fiorentina has made donations of €250,000.00 per year to Save the Children.
 From 2010, the club had displayed the non-profit's logo on the Fiorentina jersey in place of the main sponsor for 7 consecutive seasons.

 International Initiatives

 Youth Division

-Since 2007, Mencucci led all of Fiorentina's international initiatives, which were first launched in the United States of America and were designed to identify young talented players and spread the expertise and culture of the club.
+Since 2007, Mencucci led all of ACF Fiorentina's international initiatives, which were first launched in the United States of America and were designed to identify young talented players and spread the expertise and culture of the club.
 As part of the initiatives, the club provided European soccer training and expertise for pre-professional development of talented young U.S. soccer players and coaches.
 In 2012, the development academy and the Fiorentina Model expanded to Switzerland.
 He has also been engaged in further initiatives in the United States, Switzerland, India, Vietnam, China and Japan.

 From 2007 to 2019, Mencucci was president of the Promesse Viola, the development academy for the Italian youth sector.
-Mencucci dedicated himself to the creation of this innovative youth initiative recognized in Italy and worldwide with the principle aim to develop and train talented professional footballers by providing athletes from 10 to 19 years old technical-sporting development.
+Mencucci dedicated himself to the creation of this innovative youth initiative recognized in Italy and worldwide with the principal aim to develop and train talented professional footballers by providing athletes from 10 to 19 years old technical-sporting development.
 The youth sector consisted of 12 teams from under-10 to under-19, 250 athletes and had an annual budget of approximately 5 million euro.